To Prove Four Color Theorem: A New Method To Reduce Graphs

 \end{proof}

-Similar results from Dirac as Corollary~\ref{removing-one-vertex-to-be-3-connected} and Corollary~\ref{cor-minimum-degree-5} are collected in~\cite{Ore1967} by working on critical graph, compared with original proofs, alternative path is not used in our proofs which makes our proofs simpler.
-And our conclusions are different with original results.
+Results from Dirac similar to Corollary~\ref{removing-one-vertex-to-be-3-connected} and Corollary~\ref{cor-minimum-degree-5} are collected in~\cite{Ore1967} by working on critical graph.
+In fact our conclusions are different.
 For example, in Figure~\ref{fig-1}.$b$, assume $W=\{w_1,w_2,w_3,w_4,w_5,w_6\}$ is a cut set and $u_1,u_2$ are in one component $C_l$ in $G'=G\setminus W$.
-With results of~\cite{Ore1967}, this graph can not be contracted to be a smaller graph with chromatic number $\geq 5$.
-But we can define an admissive relation $R$ on $W$ by putting $R=\{\{w_1,w_6\},\{w_2,w_3,w_4,w_5\}\}$, then by contracting pathes passing through $u_1$ and $u_2$ displayed in dash-line in Figure~\ref{fig-1}.$b$, $abs_{R}(W)$ can be achieved as a $2$-clique.
-If we can do the same thing in $G'\setminus C_l$, then by Theorem~\ref{no-independent-set-cut-vertices} $G$ can be contracted to be a smaller graph $G_R$ whose chromatic number $\geq 5$.
+With results of~\cite{Ore1967}, this graph can not be contracted to be a smaller graph with a chromatic number $\geq 5$.
+But we can define an admissive relation $R$ on $W$ by putting $R=\{\{w_1,w_6\},\{w_2,w_3,w_4,w_5\}\}$, then by contracting paths passing through $u_1$ and $u_2$ displayed in dash-line in Figure~\ref{fig-1}.$b$, $abs_{R}(W)$ can be achieved as a $2$-clique.
+If we can do the same thing in $G'\setminus C_l$, then by Theorem~\ref{no-independent-set-cut-vertices} $G$ can be contracted to be a smaller graph $G_R$ with chromatic number $\geq 5$.
 Further, we have that:

-\begin{proposition} In a chromatic number $5$ graph $G=(V,E)$, if $v\in V$ has degree $5$, then $N(v)$ is a five-sided polygon, otherwise $G$ has a $K_5$ minor or $G$ can be reduced by applying minor actions to be a smaller graph with chromatic number $\geq 5$. \end{proposition} \begin{proof} Assume $N(v)=\{v_1,v_2,v_3,v_4,v_5\}$.
-By Corollary~\ref{removing-one-vertex-to-be-3-connected} $G'=G\setminus v$ is at least $3$ connected.
-If there is a triangle on $N(v)$, assume on $\{v_1,v_2,v_3\}$, then from $v_4$(or $v_5$) to the triangle there are at least $3$ disjoint paths.
+\begin{proposition} In a $5$-chromatic graph $G=(V,E)$, assume $v\in V$ has degree $5$.
+If $N(v)$ is not a five-sided polygon, then $G$ has a $K_5$ minor or $G$ can be reduced by applying minor actions to be a smaller graph with chromatic number $\geq 5$. \end{proposition} \begin{proof} Assume $N(v)=\{v_1,v_2,v_3,v_4,v_5\}$ and $G$ can not be reduced.
+By Corollary~\ref{removing-one-vertex-to-be-3-connected}, $G'=G\setminus v$ is at least $3$ connected.
+First assume there is a triangle on $N(v)$, say on $\{v_1,v_2,v_3\}$, then from $v_4$(or $v_5$) to the triangle there are at least $3$ disjoint paths.
 Hence on $\{v_1,v_2,v_3,v_4\}$ there is a $K_4$ minor without using $v$, then combined with $v$, there is a $K_5$ minor.
-If there is no triangle on $N(v)$, and by proof of Corollary~\ref{cor-minimum-degree-5}, there is no three independent vertices in $N(v)$ otherwise $G$ can be reduced, the subgraph on $N(v)$ can only be a five-sided polygon.
+Now assume that there is no triangle on $N(v)$.
+If there are three independent vertices in $N(v)$, say $\{v_1,v_2,v_3\}$, we may define the equivalence relation $R=\{\{\gamma_1,\gamma_2,\gamma_3\},\gamma_4,\gamma_5\}$.
+Following the proof of Corollary~\ref{cor-minimum-degree-5}, we can see that $G$ can be reduced, a contradiction.
+Therefore the subgraph on $N(v)$ can only be a five-sided polygon.